micl2e2/tg-focus/README.md

 # Contributing

 tg-focus is still far from perfect, any form of contribution is welcomed!
+This is not an exhaustive list:

+- Bug Report (open an issue with <span style="background:orange;">Bug</span>)
+- Documentation Improvement ()
+- Feature Request ()
+- Code Contribution ()
+-

 # License

-tg-focus is proudly licensed under [GNU General Public License Version 3.0](https://github.com/micl2e2/tg-focus/blob/master/LICENSE-GPL).
+tg-focus is licensed under [GNU General Public License Version 3.0](https://github.com/micl2e2/tg-focus/blob/master/LICENSE-GPL).